SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-2_Create_Data_Entities_with_Joule.md

 ## Create Data Entities
+Here is a video tutorail for this unit <a href="https://video.sap.com/media/t/1_sm76hg3f">Create data entities with Joule</a>

 1. After the project is created click on the project name in the Lobby.
 SAP Business Application Studio will be opened.
 Now go directly to the digial assistant Joule.